USS Tennessee (BB-43): Construction and trials

-The keel for Tennessee was laid down on 14 May 1917 at the New York Naval Shipyard; her completed hull was launched on 30 April 1919.
-Fitting-out work then commenced, and on 3 June 1920, the completed ship was commissioned into the fleet.
+Her completed hull was launched on 30 April 1919.
+Even then there were many parts of the ship that were unfinished; fitting-out work commenced, and on 3 June 1920, the completed ship was commissioned into the fleet.
 Captain Richard H. Leigh served as the ship's first commanding officer.
+Faced with a manpower shortage, US Navy recruiters sought to find native Tennesseans who would join the navy to serve on "their" ship; the campaign proved very successful, with close to 2,000 applicants, of whom 565 were enlisted.

 Tennessee then began sea trials in Long Island Sound, which lasted from 15 to 23 October.
 On 30 October, while moored in New York, one of her 300 kW electric generators exploded and destroyed the turbine, wounding two men.
 Repair work was completed and problems with her propulsion system that were identified during trials were corrected, and on 26 February 1921, Tennessee got underway for further trials off Guantanamo Bay, Cuba.
 She then steamed north, headed for Hampton Roads, Virginia, arriving on 19 March.
 She proceeded to Dahlgren, Virginia for shooting training to calibrate her guns.
-Maintenance in Boston followed, and two of her 5-inch guns were removed. before the ship moved to Rockland, Maine for full-power trials.
+Maintenance in Boston followed, and two of her 5-inch guns were removed, before the ship moved to Rockland, Maine for full-power trials.
 With her working up now complete, she stopped in New York before steaming south, transiting the Panama Canal, and joining the Battleship Force, Pacific Fleet, in San Pedro, Los Angeles on 17 June.

+Interwar period

 Throughout the 1920s and 1930s, the ships of the Pacific Fleet (re-designated as the Battle Fleet in 1922 and again as the Battle Force in 1931) conducted a routine of training exercises, the annual Fleet Problems, and periodic maintenance.
 The Fleet Problems began in 1923 and typically involved most major units of the US Navy and involved a variety of tactical and strategic war games, and they were conducted in many different locations, including in the Caribbean Sea, the area around the Panama Canal Zone, the Pacific, and the Atlantic.
 In early 1922, she took part in fleet maneuvers in the Caribbean that saw the Pacific and Atlantic Fleets combine for large-scale training exercises.
 The maneuvers included elements of the fleets simulating attacks and defenses of the Canal Zone, Puerto Rico, and Guantanamo Bay Naval Base.
 The Pacific Fleet returned home in April.
 Tennessee placed first in 1922 and 1923 for accurate shooting among units of the Battle Fleet, and she earned the Battle "E" award in 1923 and 1924; during this period, her commander was Captain Luke McNamee.